NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/partners/jumpcloud.md

 4. In the **Software Description** field, enter a unique display name.

-5. In the **Software Package URL**, enter the URL location of the `Cloudflare_WARP.pkg` file.
+5. In the **Software Package URL**, enter the URL location of the `Khulnasoft_WARP.pkg` file.
 If you do not already have the installer package, [download it here](/cloudflare-one/connections/connect-devices/warp/download-warp/#macos).

 6. Select the device(s) you want to deploy the app to: